rubo77/Lalumo/dev/plan.md

 - In 1_2 activity, `checkMatch` sets `this.feedback = ''` for both correct and incorrect answers, leading to empty feedback messages on false button presses.
 This needs to be updated to provide a meaningful message.
 - User clarified: On success in 1_2, show no feedback message; on incorrect, show a context-specific message ("No, the melody was going up/down/wave/jumpy somehow") in both English and German.
 - German translations for feedback messages are required and must be implemented alongside English.
+- For 2_2 stable/instable chords, feedback messages should use strings.xml for translation, using "unstable chord" (EN) and "instabiler Akkord" (DE); debug logs should remain unchanged.
+- `showMascotMessage` has been moved to a global utility (src/components/shared/feedback.js) and all calls in chords and pitches components now use the global function.
+The global import in index.js has been updated.

 ## Task List
 - [x] Locate Alpine.js `pitches` component definition